LeeRhodes/docker-selenium-ruby/README.md

 # docker-selenium-ruby

-Docker Image that contains Ruby , Firefox and XVFB for automated testing using Selenium.
+Docker Image that contains Ruby , Firefox / Chrome and XVFB for automated testing using Selenium.

-Pulling from open-jdk to allow for reporting using Allure2 on a Jenkins instance.